 We know it: Hobart and Lincoln, two well-known and trusted names when it comes to welders.

-With that in mind, let’s dig in and explore the particulars for these two workhorses.
-There are some differences and the details matter when trying to pick which one is right for your shop.
+With that in mind, let’s dig in and explore the particulars for these two units and take a look at a newer alternative worthy of your consideration.

 A Quick Comparison

 |Hobart Handler 140||Lincoln Easy MIG 140|

 |Wire Feed Speed||Infinite||Infinite|

 |Weldable Materials||Mild steel, stainless, aluminum||Mild steel, stainless, aluminum|